Welcome to the Ultimate Keswick in Devon Resource!!

-A small group of volunteers undertake the planning and the various tasks needed.
-Keswick in Devon, whilst holding to the ethos of Keswick Ministries, does not have any formal relationship with them.
-All Saints’ Church Sidmouth, an Anglican church and member of the Evangelical Alliance, hosts Keswick in Devon.
+A small group of volunteers from various churches in the Sid Valley undertake the planning and the various tasks needed.
+Keswick in Devon holds to the ethos of Keswick Ministries and is part of the Keswick Fellowship.
+All Saints’ Sidmouth, an Anglican church and member of the Evangelical Alliance, is the venue for Keswick in Devon.

 How much does it cost to attend Keswick in Devon?

 There is no up front charge but each year we explain what the expenses are and indicate what that translates to in respect to the number of individuals attending.

 As Keswick in Devon is not registered as a charity we cannot claim Gift Aid nor can we accept CAF cheques.

 What time are the Keswick in Devon meetings?

 Monday, Tuesday, Wednesday and Thursday evenings at 7.45 – 9.30pm doors open at 7pm